-My belief is that everyone has the capacity to grow and change.
-Sometimes this can be challenging, but this process can lead to the changes you desire.
+I believe we all have the capacity to grow and change within us.
+This process may bring up challenges but it can lead to the changes you desire.
 The relationship we build will hopefully help you feel comfortable, validated and supported through this process.

 Training, qualifications & experience